Spark4545/holbertonschool-shell/basics/README.md

     [0-current_working_directory](https://github.com/Spark4545/holbertonschool-shell/blob/master/basics/0-current_working_directory) - asked for a script that _prints the absolute path name of the current working directory_, here `pwd`

 - **Task 1: _What's in there?_**<br>
-    [1-listit](https://github.com/Spark4545/holbertonschool-shell/blob/master/basics/1-listit) - asked for a script that _display the contet=nts list of the current directory_, here `ls`
+    [1-listit](https://github.com/Spark4545/holbertonschool-shell/blob/master/basics/1-listit) - asked for a script that _display the contents list of the current directory_, here `ls`

 - **Task 2: _There is no place like home_**<br>
     [2-bring_me_home](https://github.com/Spark4545/holbertonschool-shell/blob/master/basics/2-bring_me_home) - asked for a script that _changes the working directory to the user's home directory_, here `cd`